 - Civil Rights Movement Veterans (crm.vet.org) includes stories, information, and poetry from veterans of the movement, including the text of the poem “Alabama Centennial” by Naomi Long Madgett.

-- The History of Jim Crow (www.jimcrowhistory.org), a companion web site to a PBS series, offers narratives, maps, and images regarding the civil rights movement and African-American history.
+- The Rise and Fall of Jim Crowe a companion web site to the PBS series, offers narratives, maps, and images regarding the civil rights movement and African-American history.

 - The Civil Rights Era from the Library of Congress African-American Odyssey project (memory.loc.gov/ammem/aaohtml/exhibit/aopart9.html) features items from a related exhibit, including newspapers, music, and photographs.

 - KET broadcast schedule and downloadable teacher’s guide (PDF format) for Words Like Freedom/Sturdy Black Bridges

 - Literary writing: Have students select a contemporary issue of personal significance to them and write a poem that explores or interprets that issue.
 Ask students to use descriptive language and literary devices.

 - Have students select a writer who has written about the civil rights movement or about the experiences of African-American women and ask them to read more of their work.
 Have them present what theyve learned about that writer to the class along with a brief reading from the writers work.
 Some writers to consider include Sojourner Truth, Langston Hughes, Carolyn Rodgers, Dudley Randall, Nikki Giovanni, Alice Walker, Maya Angelou, and Toni Morrison.